-Since then I am used different brands of old fashioned oats and some are actually rolled thinner and quite light, so I don’t bother with 2 different kinds of oats when I have these available.
+Since then I have used different brands of old fashioned oats and some are actually rolled thinner and quite light, so I don't bother with 2 different kinds of oats when I have these available.

 When I only have thick rolled oats and no quick oats in the house, I pulse some in a blender/food processor to make them finer and more like quick oats.